sehrope/node-pg-spice/README.md

 By default pg-spice will throw an error if you mix multiple types of parameters in single SQL statement.
 For example by default you can't (and shouldn't!) do: `SELECT :foo, :{bar}`

 It will also throw an error if you mix named and numbered parameters in the same SQL statement as it would not make any sense.
-For example can't (and shouldn't!) do: `SELECT :foo, $2`
+For example you can't (and shouldn't!) do: `SELECT :foo, $2`

 ### Caching